-- Fortnightly News by Email, featuring CDI News; Sector News; CDI Training and Events; Research and Reports; Resources; International information; How to get involved and Careers in Careers Vacancies. - Quarterly magazine Career Matters, featuring articles of interest from across the career development sector. - CPD Resources Area information on online, published and face to face CPD activities. - Monthly CPD Newsletter. - Free attendance at the CDI Student Conference in Scotland in January/February 2021 and in England in April 2021.
-Dates and whether face to face or virtual to be confirmed. - Access to a free electronic copy of the NICEC Journal in April and October each year. - Weekly Careers in Careers email advertising vacancies and a link to the full Careers in Careers site where many more vacancies are advertised.
+- Monthly News by Email, featuring CDI News; Sector News; CDI Training and Events; Research and Reports; Resources; International information; How to get involved and Careers in Careers Vacancies. - Quarterly magazine Career Matters, featuring articles of interest from across the career development sector. - CPD Resources Area information on online, published and face to face CPD activities. - Monthly CPD Newsletter. - Free attendance at the CDI Student Conference in Scotland in January/February 2022 and in England in April 2022.
+Dates and whether face to face or virtual to be confirmed. - Access to a free electronic copy of the NICEC Journal in April and October each year.

-- Facebook Community of Practice: Career Development Professionals and CDI Community of Practice: Careers Leaders - Electronic communications; Social networking - Twitter @theCDI and Student LinkedIn group and a range of other LinkedIn Communities of Interest. - Access to a wide range of professional development opportunities from initial training to ongoing, accredited CPD. - Access for free to CDI Webinars and Digital Bytes and costed Expert Training Online. - Discounted rates for CDI events and conferences. - Invitation to attend two, free to members research focused development days, organised with the support of NICEC. - Student membership certificate and use of the CDI Student Member logo.
+- Weekly Careers in Careers email advertising vacancies and a link to the full Careers in Careers site where many more vacancies are advertised. - Facebook Community of Practice: Career Development Professionals and CDI Community of Practice: Careers Leaders - Access to a wide range of professional development opportunities from initial training to ongoing, accredited CPD. - Access for free to CDI Webinars and Digital Bytes and costed Expert Training Online. - Discounted rates for CDI events and conferences. - Invitation to attend two, free to members research focused development days, organised with the support of NICEC. - Student membership certificate and use of the CDI Student Member logo.